Skip to main content

 Salt Lake City , UT 84132

-Dr. Einerson is a specialist and expert in maternal-fetal medicine who is dedicated to caring for both mothers and babies during high-risk pregnancies.
-He provides care to his patients with all types of high-risk pregnancy issues and specializes in placenta problems (including placenta accreta spectrum, placenta previa, and vasa previa), twin or triplet pregnancies, cervical insufficiency, and fetal genetic differences.
+Dr. Einerson is a specialist and expert in Maternal-Fetal Medicine dedicated to caring for both mothers and babies during high-risk pregnancies.
+He provides care to his patients with all types of high-risk pregnancy issues and specializes in placenta problems, including placenta accreta spectrum, placenta previa, and vasa previa, as well as twin or triplet pregnancies and cervical insufficiency.

 Throughout pregnancy, Dr. Einerson offers early ultrasounds, genetic screening, amniocentesis for genetic diagnosis, and treatments to help prevent preterm birth.
-He supports both vaginal and cesarean deliveries and specializes in complex deliveries, such as turning breech babies to head-down positions.
-Dr. Einerson is also experienced in managing placenta accreta spectrum with options ranging from cesarean hysterectomy to more conservative treatments when appropriate.
+He supports both vaginal and cesarean deliveries and specializes in complex deliveries, including turning breech babies to head-down positions.
+Dr. Einerson is also experienced in managing placenta accreta spectrum, with options ranging from cesarean hysterectomy to uterus-preserving treatments when appropriate.

 Research

-Dr. Einerson is an Assistant Professor of Obstetrics & Gynecology in the Division of Maternal-Fetal Medicine at the University of Utah.
+Dr. Einerson is an associate professor of obstetrics & gynecology in the Division of Maternal-Fetal Medicine at the University of Utah.

-Dr. Einerson’s research focuses on placenta accreta spectrum, severe maternal morbidity, quality improvement and patient safety, obstetric and postpartum hemorrhage, and cost-effectiveness.
+Dr. Einerson's research focuses on placenta accreta spectrums, severe maternal morbidity, quality improvement and patient safety, obstetric and postpartum hemorrhage, and cost-effectiveness.
 He has ongoing funding from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD, K23HD106009) to study alternative treatments for placenta accreta spectrum (PAS).
-He was the recipient of a career development award through the Maternal-Fetal Medicine Units (MFMU) Network to study the cost of care in patients undergoing induction of labor or expectant management at term in the ARRIVE trial.
-His research is supported by the University of Utah Vice President’s Clinical & Translational (VPCAT) Research Scholars Program and the Utah OB-GYN Research Network (OGRN).
-His peer reviewed research has been published in Obstetrics & Gynecology, The American Journal of Obstetrics & Gynecology (AJOG), the British Journal of Obstetrics & Gynecology (BJOG), and BMJ Open.
-In 2020, he received the Roy M. Pitkin Award on behalf of the department for an outstanding research publication in Obstetrics & Gynecology (PMID 32541288).
+His research is supported by the University of Utah Vice President's Clinical & Translational (VPCAT) Research Scholars Program and the Utah OB-GYN Research Network (OGRN).
+His peer reviewed research has been published in Obstetrics & Gynecology, The American Journal of Obstetrics & Gynecology (AJOG), the British Journal of Obstetrics & Gynecology (BJOG) and BMJ Open.
+In 2020, he received the Roy M. Pitkin Award on behalf of the department or an outstanding research publication in Obstetrics & Gynecology (PMID 32541288).
+In 2024, he co-chaired the NIH Workshop on Placenta Accreta Spectrum.
+In 2025, Dr. Einerson was awarded the Golden Anniversary Prize for Distinguished Clinical Investigation by the University of Utah Spencer Fox Eccles School of Medicine.

-Dr. Einerson is a nationally recognized clinical expert in diagnosis and management of placenta accreta spectrum disorders (PAS).
-He is Director of the Utah Placenta Accreta Program at the University of Utah.
+Dr. Einerson is a nationally recognized clinical expert in diagnosing and managing placenta accreta spectrum (PAS).
+He is director of the Utah Placenta Accreta Program at the University of Utah.
 As one of the busiest referral programs for PAS in the United States, the program provides internationally recognized, cutting-edge, interdisciplinary approaches to diagnosis, treatment, patient-centered support for those affected by PAS.
-He is a Board Member of the Pan-American Society for Placenta Accreta Spectrum (PAS2) and serves as that society’s Publications Committee Chair.
-In 2020 and 2021, he was co-director of the Society of Maternal Fetal Medicine (SMFM) Accreta Scientific Forum.
-In October 2022, he and the University of Utah hosted the 4th Annual National meeting of PAS2 in Salt Lake City, Utah.
-Given this expertise, he has been a speaker, lecturer, and podcast guest to discuss PAS for regional and national events including SMFM Post-Graduate Courses and Accreta Scientific Forum, the PAS2 National Conference, the Vanderbilt High Risk Pregnancy Seminar, the Park City Postgraduate OB-GYN Course, the Healthful Woman Podcast, and CREOGs Over Coffee Podcast.
+He is a board member of the Pan-American Society for Placenta Accreta Spectrum (PAS2) and serves as that society’s publications committee chair.
+Given this expertise, he has been a speaker, lecturer, and podcast guest to discuss PAS for regional, national, and international events including SMFM Post-Graduate Courses and Accreta Scientific Forum, the PAS2 National Conference, the Healthful Woman Podcast, and CREOGs Over Coffee Podcast.

 Dr. Einerson is an engaged leader, award-winning educator, and effective mentor.
-He was a member of the SMFM Patient Safety and Quality Committee from 2016 to 2022, where he authored the SMFM Placenta Accreta Spectrum Safety Checklist.
-Locally, he is the Medical Director of Obstetric Emergency Services (OBES) at University of Utah Health, Chair of the University of Utah Severe Maternal Morbidity Review Committee, and Member of the University Transfusion Committee.
-He is Associate Program Director (Research) for the University of Utah Maternal-Fetal Medicine (MFM) Fellowship.
+He served on the SMFM Patient Safety and Quality Committee from 2016 to 2022, where he authored the SMFM Placenta Accreta Spectrum Safety Checklist.
+Locally, he serves as a member of the University Transfusion Committee and is the program director for the University of Utah Maternal-Fetal Medicine (MFM) Fellowship.

 Link to his research at: Google Scholar | Scopus | ORCID